Cray-HPE/cray-crus/README.md

 a new version is required, modify the build files in `container-images` and manually update the version used by `cray-crus`.

-CRUS relies on `munge` secrets put in place by PE so periocially this may need to be updated based on system changes.
+CRUS relies on `munge` secrets put in place by PE so periodically this may need to be updated based on system changes.

 ### Build helpers